 Computer numerically controlled (CNC) machinery is used by CNC operators to cut and shape metal and plastic for various types of manufacturing.
 CNC operators must have mechanical skills and be able to read blueprints.
 Increasingly, many employers also require CNC operators to have basic computer programming skills and experience with computer-aided design and manufacturing programs.
 Licensing is typically not required, although many candidates are either trained on the job through apprenticeships or receive post-secondary certificates in manufacturing technology.
 A high school diploma is typically required.
 If you are the type of person that enjoys working with your hands in a challenging, fast-paced environment, then this career might be for you.

-Education Requirements to Be a CNC Operator
+Education Requirements to be a CNC Operator

 Many CNC operators are trained on the job and in apprenticeships; however, some complete associate degree programs in manufacturing technology offered through community colleges and technical schools.
 Certificate programs are also offered through vocational schools, community colleges and commercial trade schools.